Abu Ghraib (Botero series): Botero's response

-Fernando Botero explained himself when he saw the images of the torturous imprisonment in Iraq, "I was... in shock like everyone else in the world was, the more I read about it," Botero says.
+Botero explained himself when he saw the images of the torturous imprisonment: "I was... in shock like everyone else in the world was, the more I read about it".
 "Somehow I was more and more upset with the situation."

-Once Botero saw the released images of the torture taking place in Abu Ghraib, Iraq, he began his 14 month long journey focused on this, his honorable series.
-During this dedicated year and 2 months, Botero drew and painted what he felt was related to the happenings across the seas.
-His Abu Ghraib Series is made up of about 100 pieces of art both drawings and paintings all connected to each other.
+In its aftermath, Botero decided to created a painting series inspired by the event, and would took 14 months for that purpose.
+During this time, Botero drew and painted what he felt concerning the tragic events.
+His Abu Ghraib Series was made up of about 100 art pieces, both drawings and paintings.

-Botero chose to focus his storytelling pieces of art on the written word of the news articles which were published about what was taking place in the prison.
-He refrained from referring to or using the famous images published by the press and solely let the texts inspire his art.
+Botero chose to focus his inspiration for the artworks on the news articles which were published about what the event.
+He refrained from referring to or using the famous photographic images published by the press and decided to seek inspiration solely from the written works.

-When asked about his reason for including details and even adding his own ideas to his art product, Botero suggested, "Some people think that this is more dramatic than the photos, and perhaps it is true, because, when you paint, everything that is not necessary, you let out.
+When asked about his reason for including details and even adding his own ideas, Botero suggested, "Some people think that this is more dramatic than the photos, and perhaps it is true, because, when you paint, everything that is not necessary, you let out.
 You go to the essence of... the subject."